zzulu/algorithm-exercises-on-programmers/README.md

-# Algorithm Exercises, on Programmers
+# Algorithm Problem Solving on Programmers

 - The default language of all links is `python3`.